harleyfan91/pix-assist/README.md

 ### Prerequisites

 - Node.js (v18 or later)
-- iOS Simulator (for iOS development)
+- Physical iOS device (for iOS development)
-- Android Studio (for Android development)
+- Android device or Android Studio (for Android development)
 - EAS CLI for builds

 ### Installation